Thanchicha/sun-sola-marketplace/README.md

 - No real payment or checkout system
 - Uses mock data and frontend state management
 - Designed for browsing, comparison, and reviews only
+- Responsive design is optimized for laptop and desktop devices
+- Mobile and tablet responsiveness is out of scope for this project

 ## Installation